pedrohenriquecordeiro/KNN-movie-recommendation/README.md

 # KNN-movie-recommendation
-Basic implementation of the KNN algorithm and its application to recommend movies to a user.
-If you have problem to see the file, open it in : https://nbviewer.jupyter.org/
+Basic implementation of the KNN algorithm and its application to recommend movies to a user.\n If you have problem to see the file .ipynb, open it in : https://nbviewer.jupyter.org/